She Loves Biscotti

 Pasta water in a saucepan of orecchiette, sausage and broccoli rabe.

 Turn the heat off.
-Add a little of the hot pasta water and the grated cheese and toss to combine.
+Add a ladle of hot pasta water and the grated cheese and toss to combine.

 If necessary, adjust the consistency of the sauce with the rest of the cooking liquid.